Gnvd21/Gnvd21/README.md

 IT graduate & software developer skilled in Python, JavaScript, and full-stack web development.
 By blending code, creativity, and problem-solving, I'm passionate about building tools that make tech more useful and user-friendly.

+## About me
+- Location: Philippines
+- Education: Bs in Information Technology
 <!--
 **Gnvd21/Gnvd21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.